-The satisfactory completion of one of the Teachers' Courses entitles the student to a Teachers' Diploma, upon which will be granted a State Professional Certificate good for seven years and "renewable from time to time for a similar period on evidence satisfactory to the State board that the graduate has been a successful teacher and has satisfactorily completed the reading course prescribed by the State Board of Examiners."
+The satisfactory completion of one of the Teachers' Courses entitles the student to a Teachers' Diploma, upon which will be granted a "State Normal School Certificate" which "shall continue in force for ten years and may be renewed for a similar period as provided" by the regulations of the State Board of Education.

-All work of collegiate grade done in securing a Teachers' Diploma will be allowed full credit toward college degrees, and the special privileges of State students will be continued during the pursuance of such higher courses (see page 43).
+All work of collegiate grade done in securing a Teachers' Diploma will be allowed full credit toward college degrees, and the special privileges of State students will be continued during the pursuance of such higher courses (see page 45).